JERONIMO31/Scrabble/src/README.txt

                         2. format the position of your special squares by replacing the value of 'row' and 'col' in the appropriate multiplier field to the position you desire, remember the board is 0-based.
                         3. once complete, run the game, your custom board will appear under the 'Board Layouts' menu with the tile you've chosen.

+                    You can save the current game as is by clicking the 'Save' option from the 'Game' menu.
+This will prompt you for a name to save the game as.
+You can then reload any saved game by clicking the 'Load' menu and selecting the game you wish.